Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023_LCQ/en.md

    - ::{ flag=ID } **[NazunaAmemiya](https://osu.ppy.sh/users/12159899)** (*[osu!
 Indonesia Tournament #13 (2023)](/wiki/Tournaments/OIT/2023) 3rd-place finisher*)
    - ::{ flag=ID } **[Fuma](https://osu.ppy.sh/users/1501956)** (*[osu!
 Indonesia Tournament #13 (2023)](/wiki/Tournaments/OIT/2023) best non-podium finisher*)
 5. Testplayers, referees, custom mappers, and mappool selectors may also not participate as players in this tournament.
-6. By registering into the tournament, the player acknowledges that they are willing and able to participate in the upcoming Ascaveth Invitational Tournament LAN event should they qualify from the Last Chance Qualifier.
+6. By registering into the tournament, the player acknowledges that they are willing and able to participate in the upcoming Ascaveth Invitational Tournament 2023 should they qualify from the Last Chance Qualifier.

 ### Round-specific rules